 Some companies are implementing unlimited PTO (paid time off) policies to attract talent and give current employees more flexibility in their lives.
 But is it the right move for your company?
-Are you implementing this because other companies are, or are you doing so because it will have a benefit on your employees’ loves?
+Are you implementing this because other companies are, or are you doing so because it will have a benefit on your employees’ lives?
 And you also might be asking, How does unlimited PTO work in the first place?
 These answers depend on many factors, so let’s explore a bit more.

 Below, we will explain the pros and cons of unlimited PTO in hopes that it helps you make a more intelligent decision when deciding whether or not to switch your company to it.

 An unlimited PTO (paid time off) policy allows employees to take vacation time and personal leave when they want and need.
 Employees are not limited to a specific number of days or hours off per year under this kind of policy.
 However, it doesn’t mean that an employee can take off as much unapproved time as they want.
 You should still have a communication and approval system in place with an unlimited PTO policy.

 For the employee, this makes it easier to plan out vacations and other personal plans.
 It also means that they are not constantly fretting about how many days they have left before taking time off or running out of vacation hours because the year is almost over.

 There are other flexible PTO policies that can be more attractive to employees than typical limited policy that starts around 10 paid days off per year and increases with tenure but aren’t full unlimited PTO.
 For this exercise, though, we’ll go through some advantages and potential disadvantages of a full unlimited PTO policy in your company.